 Institute for integrative nutrition

 IIN calling your name?
 In terms of savings, you can save up to $2,000+ on tuition as my referral.
-You’ll just want to use my name, Edie Horstman, as your referral to take advantage, here.
+You’ll just want to use EDIEHORSTMAN20 as your referral.
+Take advantage, here.
 Cheers to transforming your own health and happiness while creating the life + career you’ve always dreamed of.
 Feel free to contact me with any additional questions.

 Oh Baby School of Holistic Nutrition

 If nurturing women during pregnancy and postpartum calls to you, click here to get started!
 In the upper right-hand corner, you’ll see a box to APPLY TODAY.
 If you have further questions, please email me (email@example.com)!
 I would love to chat with you and support you on your journey.
-They’re currently accepting applications for their May 2022, September 2022, and January 2023 cohorts.
+They’re currently accepting applications for their January 2024 cohort.
 Don’t wait.